laprasdev/laprasdevelopment/README.md

 - 👋 Hi, I’m @laprasdevelopment
-- 👀 I’m interested in UX and Decentralized Systems
+- 👀 I’m interested in the intersection between art, procedural, and decentralized systems
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning how to shape digital worlds in c# & solidity
-- 💞️ I’m looking to collaborate on DeFi
+- 💞️ I’m looking to collaborate on [sideways 8]
-- 📫 How to reach me @0x_lapras on twitter
+- 📫 How to reach me
+  - @oddishdoteth on twitter
+  - @_lapras on discord

 <!---
 laprasdevelopment/laprasdevelopment is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.